devrajkhanra/folder-checker/README.md

-Folder checker - is based on the stock market software
+# Folder checker - is based on the stock market software

-Run in terminal:/
+# Run in terminal:
 cd folder-checker/
 npx tsc/
 node dist/folderChecker.js/